Oluwasetemi/school_of_engineering_v4/slides.md

 Reading from and writing to files.
 File streams, Opening, reading, writing, and closing files, Binary vs text files

 ---
+name: how-the-web-works
-name: How the Web Works
+title: How the Web Works
 class: 'text-sm'
 ---